 Mitchell has been recognized as a national leader for its innovative academic support programs for more than 35 years.
-Explore the following to learn the many ways that we give you the tools to succeed.
+Explore the many ways that we give you the tools to succeed.

-Individualized services offers multiple fee based support services tailored to meet the needs of our students:
+Individualized services offers the following fee based support services tailored to meet the needs of our students:

 Bentsen Learning Center